The Year of the Monkey begins February 8, 2016! People born in the Year of the Monkey are generally clever, sociable, and innovative.

-The celebration kicks off on Friday, January 31 with "Rolling in the Wealth," a traditional good fortune and prosperity activity of rolling oranges and gold coins through Lan Su's front door.
-"Rolling in the Wealth" is followed by the Lee's Association Dragon & Lion Dance team, a visit from the Portland Police Mounted Patrol Unit, a martial arts demonstration and much more!
-Every guest visiting on January 31 will also receive a hong bao, or traditional lucky red envelope.
+Learn more about Chinese New Year, the most colorful and joyous of all Chinese festivals during Lan Su's two-week celebration.
+The celebration kicks off on Thursday, February 19 with "Rolling in the Wealth," a traditional good fortune and prosperity activity of rolling oranges and gold coins through Lan Su's front door.
+"Rolling in the Wealth" is followed by a lion dance performance , and much more!
+Every guest visiting on February 19 will also receive a hong bao, or traditional lucky red envelope.

-The celebration ends with three nights of Lantern Viewing and dragon processions (February 12-14).
+The celebration ends with four nights of Lantern Viewing and dragon processions (March 2-5).
+A separate admission ticket is required for this event.

 Please note: For the safety of visitors, volunteers, and staff, entry may be limited at peak times of visitation to meet fire code regulations.
 Expect lines at times on opening day and weekend days.
 Plan for the most auspicious visit by arriving early!
 "Rolling in the Wealth" orange and coin rolling is limited to the first 100 visitors.